-Different cables have different purposes and you need to buy the right type for each aspect of your campervan electrical system.
+Different cables have different purposes, and you need to buy the right type for each aspect of your campervan electrical system.

-- For DC circuits, use single core cable.
+- For DC circuits, use single core multi-strand cable.
 These are simple cables with a single wire inside the sheath.

-- Battery to battery links are heavy gauge – so too thick and expensive to use in the entire DC circuit.
+- Battery to battery links are heavy gauge – so they’re too thick and expensive to use in the entire DC circuit.

-We have over 400 metres of campervan wiring in our Mercedes Sprinter van conversion.
+Even a relatively simple electrical setup uses loads of cable.
+For example, we have over 400 metres of campervan wiring in our Mercedes Sprinter van conversion.

 Lay cables carefully.
 Avoid sharp corners or areas where the cable may rub and eventually fray.